yanpeidong2/comp0034-week6/activities/activities.md

 `python -m flask --app 'paralympic_app:create_app()' --debug run`

+Note: this provides the minimum config needed.
+You may wish to investigate other ways to configure Flask which are explained in [configuration.md](/activities/configuration.md).

-## Activity 3: Create a Flask app route with an HTML home page that uses Bootstrap CSS
+## Activity 4: Create a Flask app route with an HTML home page that uses Bootstrap CSS

 ### Create the homepage using an HTML template